Mega Millions

 By the end of 2005, 12 state lotteries participated in Mega Millions, but it wasn’t until five years later that the lottery exploded in popularity, mainly thanks to a cross-sell expansion that allowed states to sell tickets for both Powerball and Mega Millions.
 Up to that point, they had only been able to sell one or the other, but after the New Jersey State Lottery sought permission to run both games, an agreement with the Multi-State Lottery Association (MUSL) – the entity that facilitates and owns the rights to Powerball – was reached.
 The MUSL’s 23 member states began selling Mega Millions tickets on January 31st 2010, taking the total number of participating states to 35.
 By the end of 2014, the number of participants had risen to 46.

-Mega Millions has gone through a number of format changes since then, most recently in October 2017, when the pool of main numbers to choose from was reduced from 75 to 70 and the Mega Ball pool was increased from 15 to 25.
+Mega Millions has gone through a number of format changes since then, including in October 2017, when the pool of main numbers to choose from was reduced from 75 to 70 and the Mega Ball pool was increased from 15 to 25.
 The idea, the operators said, was to increase the number of millionaires created by making it easier to match five numbers, while also creating larger and more exciting jackpots.
 The guaranteed minimum jackpot amount more than doubled at the same time, increasing from $15 million to $40 million, making it one of the largest starting jackpots in the world.

 The changes had the desired effect when a new record was set for the largest Mega Millions jackpot on 23rd October 2018.
 The top prize grew rapidly to $1.53 billion before one winning ticket matched all five main numbers plus the Mega Ball.
 The lucky entry was sold in South Carolina, making it the state’s first Mega Millions win.
+The record was broken in August 2023 by a Florida player who won $1.602 billion.